flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

 ## General

-The MCDU (Multipurpose Control and Display Unit) has 14 lines and 24 characters in each line.
+The Multipurpose Control and Display Unit (MCDU) has 14 lines and 24 characters in each line.

 Each page has a title line.